Dechert Cyber Bits

 brenda.sharton@dechert.com

-“Dechert has assembled a truly global team….
-The cross practice specialization ensures that clients have access to lawyers dedicated to solving a range of client’s legal issues both proactively and reactively during a data security related crisis.
-The privacy and security team collaborates seamlessly across the globe... [with] experienced lawyers that can parachute in, establish client rapport and trust and develop a multifaceted workflow to tackle any client challenge.” -- The Legal 500 USA, June 2021
+"Dechert has assembled a truly global team of privacy and data security lawyers.
+The cross-practice specialization ensures that clients have access to lawyers dedicated to solving a range of client’s legal issues both proactively and reactively during a data security related crisis or a litigation."

 -